nf-core/cageseq/docs/usage.md

 --star '[path to STAR index]'
 ```

 The minimum requirements for running the pipeline are the Fasta and GTF files.
-If a STAR index is not given, it will be automatically
+If a STAR index is not given, it will be automatically build.
-build.

 ### `--saveReference`
 All generated reference files will be saved to the results folder if this flag is set.

 ## Adapter clipping and trimming

+Input fastq files are trimmed in three different steps, which are by default all executed and can be individually deactivated.

+### `--trimming`

+The first process is regulated by the flag `--trimming`.
+Here the enzyme binding site at the 5' and linker at the 3' end are cut

+### `--cutG`

+The removing of the added G at the 5' end can be deactivated with this flag.

+### `--cutArtifacts`

+Artifacts, generated in the sequencing process, are cut if this flag is not set to false.
+It is possible to specify fasta files containing the belonging adapters with the following arguments.
+If `--cutArtifacts` is set to falase, `--artifacts5end` and `--artifacts3end` is ignored.

+### `--artifacts5end`

+Specifying a file containing artifacts at the 5' end.
+By default a file with all possible artifacts is used.

+### `--artifacts3end`

+Specifying a file containing artifacts at the 3' end.
+By default a file with all possible artifacts is used.

 <!--TODO fill out this sections -->

 ### `--igenomesIgnore`